Heard of the ketogenic diet? It’s a weight-loss method that cuts the carbs so you lose weight faster.

 - Parmesan cheese-covered lamb chops with a side of broccoli

 As you can see, the possibilities truly are endless.
-For the best health benefits, rotate out your choices of veggies and meets.
+For the best health benefits, rotate out your choices of veggies and meats.
 That way, you provide your body with the full range of nutrients each food offers.

 Bottom Line: Unlike other diets, the ketogenic diet doesn’t force you to choose nutrition over flavor.
 You get both.
 In fact, you get to eat many of your favorite foods.